The best time to sell your home in the US is now

 By Chris Taylor

-NEW YORK, April 15 (Reuters) - If you are selling a home in the U.S., you may wonder when to put it on the market and get the best price.
+NEW YORK (Reuters) - If you are selling a home in the U.S., you may wonder when to put it on the market and get the best price.

 The answer?
 The prime moment is now.